quobebrew/Decentralized_Voting/README.md

 - Implement a secure registration system where eligible voters can register and be authorized.
 - Use identity verification services to authenticate voters (good to have)

+2. **Proposal Creation Interface:**

+- Develop a user-friendly interface with Streamlit where users can create and submit proposals.
+- Integrate with Web3.py to interact with the smart contract and record proposals on the blockchain.

-2. **Vote Casting Interface:**
+3. **Vote Casting Interface:**

-- Develop a user-friendly interface with Streamlit where voters can log in, view candidates, and cast their votes.
+- Develop a user-friendly interface with Streamlit where voters can log in, view proposals, and cast their votes.
 - Integrate with Web3.py to interact with the smart contract and record votes on the blockchain.

-3. **Vote Counting and Results Display:**
+4. **Vote Counting and Results Display:**

 - Automatically update and display the vote counts in real-time.
 - Provide a transparent results page where voters can verify the integrity of the election.